jordanovvvv/fitnesstracker/README.md

 2. **Java Development Kit (JDK):**
    - The project requires **JDK 17** for compatibility.
 Please ensure you have **JDK 17** installed on your machine.
+   - The app uses **Java 17** as the **source** and **target** compatibility version.
+Ensure that **JDK 17** is correctly installed and Android Studio is configured to use it.
    - Download **JDK 17** from the official [Oracle website](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) or use an alternative like [OpenJDK](https://adoptopenjdk.net/).

 3. **Android SDK:**
    - The app requires the **SDK 35** to build and run.
 You can manage SDK versions through the **SDK Manager** in Android Studio.
 Ensure that you have **SDK 35** installed.

+4. **Minimum SDK Version:**
+   - The app has a **minSdkVersion** of **26** (Android 8.0 Oreo).
+Ensure that the devices you are targeting run at least Android 8.0 or higher.

-4. **Kotlin:**
+5. **Kotlin:**
    - The project uses **Kotlin** for development.
 Android Studio should already have Kotlin support enabled by default.
 The project is configured with **JVM Target 17**, so ensure you have the correct Kotlin version installed.

-5. **Gradle:**
+6. **Gradle:**
    - The project uses **Gradle** as the build system.
 Ensure your Gradle version is compatible with the Android Studio version you are using.
 If needed, Android Studio will prompt you to update the Gradle version.

-6. **Firebase Account:**
+7. **Firebase Account:**
    - Set up a **Firebase project** in the [Firebase Console](https://console.firebase.google.com/).
    - Add Firebase services (Firestore, Realtime Database, Firebase Authentication, etc.) to your app.
 Download the `google-services.json` file from the Firebase Console and place it in the `app/` directory of your project.

----

-### Additional Requirements Based on the `build.gradle` Configuration

-1. **Minimum SDK Version:**
-   - The app has a **minSdkVersion** of **26** (Android 8.0 Oreo).
-Ensure that the devices you are targeting run at least Android 8.0 or higher.

-2. **Target SDK Version:**
-   - The app targets **SDK 35**.
-Ensure your project is using the correct Android SDK and the devices you are testing on run at least **API Level 35**.

-3. **Java Version Compatibility:**
-   - The app uses **Java 17** as the **source** and **target** compatibility version.
-Ensure that **JDK 17** is correctly installed and Android Studio is configured to use it.

-4. **Kotlin Configuration:**
-   - The project is set to use **JVM Target 17** for Kotlin, ensuring compatibility with Java 17.
-Make sure your Kotlin plugin is up-to-date and supports this configuration.

 ---